kshiraiw/Doin-Some-Learnin-/_posts/2015-09-01-PostgreSQL.md

 Next, in a new tab

 {% highlight console %}
+  psql -U 'your username here' postgres
+{% endhighlight %}

+or

+{% highlight console %}
   sudo psql -U 'your username here' postgres
 {% endhighlight %}
 This should open up your psql shell and it looks like